CharlieLeee/muwanx/README.md

 ## Acknowledgments

-This project was greatly inspired by the [Facet project demo](https://facet.pages.dev/) from the research group at Tsinghua University.
+This project was greatly inspired by the [Facet project demo](https://facet.pages.dev/) from the research group at Tsinghua University.<br>
 It is also built upon the excellent work of [zalo/mujoco_wasm](https://github.com/zalo/mujoco_wasm), one of the earliest efforts to run MuJoCo simulations in a browser.

 ## License